jumanjihouse/docker-hooktftp/README.md

     ci/build
     ci/test

-If you want to do a timed build-and-test, run:

-    ci/timed-build-and-test

 You can also test via the docker remote API if you have configured a remote docker host:

     export DOCKER_HOST=tcp://<remote_ip>:<port>